Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Storage/FolderScanning.md

 ## Error Handling

 - If the pipeline reports errors, the files are moved into an `error` subdirectory of the job folder.
-Nothing is retried automatically - fix the cause, then move the files back up a level yourself.
+Fix the cause, then move the files back to the job folder to retry.
 - If processing fails unexpectedly, files are left in the job folder's `processing` subdirectory.
-They are not retried - move them back up to the job folder root yourself to reprocess.
+Move them back to the job folder to retry.

 ## Configuration Reference